Matías Ramón Mella: Early life and education

-Mella was born in Santo Domingo on the of 25th February 1816, during the España Boba.
+Mella was born in Santo Domingo on the February 25th, 1816, during the España Boba.
 His parents, Antonio and Francisca, were of Spanish descent.
 His father worked as a merchant.
 His paternal grandmother, Juana Álvarez Pereyra, was a native of San Carlos but had origins in the Canary Islands.

-At 11 days old, Mella was baptized into the Catholic faith at Santo Domingo Cathedral on the 6th of March 1816.
+At 11 days old, Mella was baptized into the Catholic faith at Santo Domingo Cathedral on March 6th, 1816.

-As a child, Mella witnessed early Dominican independence leader José Núñez de Cáceres successfully overthrow Spanish rule and declare independence as 'The Republic of Spanish Haiti on the 1st of December 1821.
+During his youth, Mella witnessed the Dominican independence leader, José Núñez de Cáceres, successfully overthrow Spanish rule.
+This resulted in the declaration of independence for the Republic of Spanish Haiti on December 1st, 1821.

-Little is documented about Mella’s education, but due to the scarcity of public schools during his childhood, it is likely his parents sourced his education privately from respected Dominican educators.
-Mella is said to have displayed skill with a sword and sabre from a very young age, earning him a local reputation for bravery.
-He engaged in military service, gaining recognition for his discipline, responsibility, and courage.
-He reportedly was involved in the dispersal of groups of armed Haitians with the goal of disrupting local gatherings.
+Little is documented about Mella's education, but due to the scarcity of public schools during his childhood and his family's economic position, it is likely that his parents sourced his education privately from respected Dominican educators.
+Mella is said to have displayed skill with a sword and sabre from a very young age.
+He engaged in military service, and was reportedly involved in the dispersal of groups of armed Haitians attempting to disrupt local gatherings.
+At 19 years old, he began working as a precious wood cutter in San Cristóbal, which he continued for several years.

-As Mella reached 19, he began trade as a precious wood cutter in San Cristóbal.
-This is an important job culturally tied to official roles, which he continued for several years.This work exposed him to diverse social groups and societal structures, informing his leadership skills, local knowledge, and supporting his modest lifestyle.

-Mella had two siblings – Ildefonso and Manuela.
+Mella had two siblings—Ildefonso and Manuela.
 Ildefonso also played a key role in Dominican independence, known as one of the first to protest the annexation to Spain.
-Before his exile to Cuba, Ildefonso rode through Puerto Plata with a Dominican flag, apparently declaring, “Long live the Dominican flag, regardless of who it may be".
+Before his exile to Cuba, Ildefonso rode through Puerto Plata with a Dominican flag, reportedly declaring, "Long live the Dominican flag, regardless of which it may be".

 Mella became a Freemason at the age of 21.

 In August 1836, Mella married Josefa Brea.
-Together, they had 4 children,including Ramón María and Antonio Nicanor.
+Together, they had four children, including Ramón María, and Antonio Nicanor.